MarioCascades/ceokr/docs/01_Platform_Decisions.md

 Application services should scope data operations to the current Organization.

-Database constraints should enforce important tenant relationships wherever
+Database constraints should enforce important tenant relationships wherever practical.

-practical.

-Organization-owned Roles must be scoped to their Organization.

-Membership Role relationships must not permit a Role belonging to one

-Organization to be assigned to a Membership belonging to another

-Organization.

 Status